Voting information from the Scarsdale League of Women Voters

 1. Voting by absentee ballot

 Those who have applied for and received absentee ballots must submit them by mail or by drop off by Nov.
-3. The official absentee ballot package includes (1) a ballot, (2) a security ballot envelope and (3) a mailing envelope.
+3. Voters may go in person to the board of elections at 25 Quarropas St., White Plains to apply for an absentee ballot until Nov.
+2. The official absentee ballot package includes (1) a ballot, (2) a security ballot envelope and (3) a mailing envelope.
 After marking the absentee ballot with choices for each office, a voter must insert the ballot into the security ballot envelope, seal the security ballot envelope, and sign and date the outside of that envelope.
 The security ballot envelope must then be placed inside the mailing envelope, which must be sealed.

 Completed absentee ballots submitted by mail must contain proper postage, be postmarked by Nov.
 3, and received by the Westchester County Board of Elections by Nov.
 10. Mailed absentee ballots without a postmark must be received by Wednesday, Nov.
 4, to be counted.